 This is where the doorway makes things worse.
 Crossing that event boundary triggers an update.
 And that update takes up mental resources.
 If your working memory was already near full, the old thought, the reason you walked into that room, gets bumped.
 It doesn’t have anywhere to go.
 The new chapter opened, and the previous mission didn’t make it through.

-This is also explained by what cognitive psychologist Alan Baddeley introduced in a widely cited 2000 paper in Trends in Cognitive Sciences: the episodic buffer.
-This is the part of working memory that binds different pieces of information into a single, connected episode.
+This is also explained by what cognitive psychologist Alan Baddeley introduced in his widely cited 2000 paper, The Episodic Buffer: A New Component of Working Memory, published in Trends in Cognitive Sciences.
+The episodic buffer is the part of working memory that binds different pieces of information into a single, connected episode.
 A doorway essentially closes one episode and opens another.
 If the original thought wasn’t strongly anchored before you crossed, the new episodic buffer won’t include it.

 The Real Culprit is Multitasking While You Move